 One large lemon – you’ll need the zest for the flavoured butter.
 We’ll also be placing the lemon in the chicken cavity.
 I can’t roast a chicken without doing this – the lemon permeates through the whole chicken, giving incredible flavour.

 Salt and Pepper – a crucial ingredient!
-I prefer to use sea salt flakes and freshly ground black pepper.
+I use sea salt flakes and freshly ground black pepper.

 The following ingredients aren’t essential, but I like to serve the garlic and shallots alongside the chicken – slow roasting them makes them incredibly sweet.